 The cause of Reye syndrome is unknown, but many cases seem to follow infection with influenza A or B or varicella.
 Using salicylates (generally aspirin) during such illness increases the risk by as much as 35-fold.
-This finding has led to a marked decrease in salicylate use in the US since the mid-1980s (except when specifically indicated, such as in juvenile idiopathic arthritis and Kawasaki disease) and a corresponding decrease in the incidence of Reye syndrome from several hundred annual cases to about 2.
-The syndrome occurs almost exclusively in children < 18 yr.
+This finding has led to a marked decrease in salicylate use in the US since the mid-1980s (except when specifically indicated, such as in Kawasaki disease) and a corresponding decrease in the incidence of Reye syndrome from several hundred annual cases to about 2.
+The syndrome occurs almost exclusively in children < 18 years.
 In the US, most cases occur in late fall and winter.

 The disease affects mitochondrial function, causing disturbance in fatty acid and carnitine metabolism.
 Pathophysiology and clinical manifestations are similar to a number of inherited metabolic disorders of fatty acid transport and mitochondrial oxidation (see Introduction to Inherited Disorders of Metabolism).